alphagov/government-service-design-manual/guides-and-toolkits/design-patterns/CAPTCHA.md

 CAPTCHAs exist to prevent bots (automated software) from completing a form or accessing a system.

-CAPTCHAs put the burden of detecting bots on the user, contributing to a bad user experience. **They should be avoided where possible**.
+**Using CAPTCHAs should be avoided where possible**, as they put the burden of detecting bots on the user and contributing to a bad user experience.
 Instead of asking the user to prove they're not a bot, the burden should be on us to automatically detect the telltale signs of a bot.

 There are alternative, completely invisible methods of detecting automated form completion, and combinations of those methods may provide an adequate barrier as an alternative to a visual CAPTCHA.